 The glory of God is the beauty of His spirit.
-It is not an aesthetic beauty or a material beauty, but it is the beauty that emanates from His character, from all that He is.
-James 1:10 calls on a rich man to “glory in his humiliation,” indicating a glory that does not mean riches or power or material beauty.
-This glory can crown man or fill the earth.
-It is seen within man and in the earth, but it is not of them; it is of God.
-The glory of man is the beauty of man’s spirit, which is fallible and eventually passes away, and is therefore humiliating—as the verse tells us.
+It is not an aesthetic beauty or a material beauty, but the beauty that emanates from His character, from all that He is.
+The glory of man—human dignity and honor—fades (1 Peter 1:24).
 But the glory of God, which is manifested in all His attributes together, never passes away.
 It is eternal.

 Moses requested of God, “Now show me your glory” (Exodus 33:18).
 In His response, God equates His glory with “all my goodness” (verse 19).
 “But,” God said, “you cannot see my face, for no one may see me and live” (verse 20).
 So, God hid Moses in “a cleft in the rock” to protect him from the fulness of God’s glory as it passed by (verses 21–23).
 No mortal can view God’s excelling splendor without being utterly overwhelmed.
 The glory of God puts the pride of man to shame: “Enter into the rock, and hide in the dust, From the terror of the Lord And the glory of His majesty.
 The lofty looks of man shall be humbled, The haughtiness of men shall be bowed down, And the Lord alone shall be exalted in that day” (Isaiah 2:10–11, NKJV).